 (406) 866-3522 or 1-866-500-3522

 White Sulphur Springs, MT 59645

 Smith River CampsitesWhat are the best Campsites?
 A limit of nine float parties are allowed to put in on the river on any given day.
 Before launching at Camp Baker you must choose developed campsites to camp at with the Ranger’s Station.
 Sites are selected on a first come first serve basis.
 It’s highly suggested to camp the night before your launch at Camp Baker so that you can be one of the first in line to register for your campsites.
 When planning, it’s important to know how far your group will be able to go in a day.
 Once you leave Camp Baker, there’s no other place to stop the trip until you take out!
 It’s best to travel 9-12 miles on days 1-4, then push out on the 5th day.
-Download a Smith River Map.
+View a Smith River Map online here or purchase a waterproof Smith River map here.
 Read our 3-part blog post on floating the Smith River to find more information on campsites.

 Smith River River USGS Resources